dilanHewawitharana/People-Counter-App-at-the-Edge---Edge-AI-Fundamentals-with-OpenVINO-Nano-Degree/WRITEUP.md

 ## Comparing Model Performance

 In my case, I have downloaded several models from the TensorFlow Object Detection Model Zoo.
-But most of the time, It does not correctly converted to IR with the Model Optimizer.
-During the converting process, there are some errors.
+Some models successfully converted into IR format but some are not correctly converted to IR with the Model Optimizer because during the converting process, there are some errors.
 Other problem I faced is that how to illustrate result after load some specific model into Inference Engine.

-So I have to focus my attention to one specific model that give me some trustable result when I use that model with OpenVino tool kit.
-Since I have use only one model in this project, I could not compare the performance.
+So I have to focus my attention to 3 model that give me some trustable result when I use that model with OpenVino tool kit.

 I will explain here the step by step to how I convert “faster_rcnn_inception_v2_coco_2018_01_28” model so that it can use with OpenVino tool kit.
 You can go to TensorFlow Object Detection Model Zoo using following link.